The Landmark London: Decline and military usage

 In the 1920s the central courtyard became a winter garden, but the building's first period as a hotel was drawing to a close.
 With railway traffic falling due to the advent of the motor car, London's railway hotels were among the most vulnerable of the city's grand hotels as they were not in the most fashionable districts.
 The Great Central fell out of hotel use for over forty years.
 It was a convalescent home during the Second World War and served as a military office building for many years afterwards as well as the headquarters of the British Railways Board, and was referred to by railway staff as "The Kremlin".

 Restoration

-In a pattern which was followed by several of the railway hotels it later returned to its original use, as demand for luxury hotels in London grew and the city centre expanded in the late 20th and early 21st centuries.
-The building was purchased by a Japanese company in 1986 and restored and reopened as a hotel in 1993 as The Regent, London.
+In a pattern that was followed by several of the railway hotels, it later returned to its original use, as demand for luxury hotels in London grew and the city centre expanded during the late 20th and early 21st centuries.
+The building was purchased by a Japanese company in 1986, and it was restored and reopened as a hotel in 1993 as The Regent, London.

 In 1995, it was purchased by the Lancaster Landmark Hotel Company Limited, and renamed The Landmark London.
-The Landmark Group is a Thai company which opened its first hotel in 1987 and owns several other hotels in London.
+The Landmark Group is a Thai company that opened its first hotel in 1987, and it owns several other hotels in London.
 The hotel now has 300 rooms and suites.